About Us

-“African Havens” is a registered NPO, Section 18A PBO and a registered Charitable Trust serving some of the most vulnerable people in Johannesburg.
+Every Nation African Havens is a registered NPO, Section 18A PBO registered Charitable Trust, serving some of the most vulnerable people in Johannesburg.
+The Havens bring a hope and a future to the vulnerable children, youth, women, poor and refugees of Johannesburg with sustainable change.

 Initiatives

-- Malibongwe Mother and Child Project: a women’s empowerment initiative for mothers
+Malibongwe Mother and Child Project: A women’s empowerment initiative for mothers.

 Who makes all this possible?